 In both the United States and Israel, offering securities without a license is a crime.
 Anyone who solicits investors, gives individualized investment advice, structures deals, or handles investor funds must hold the appropriate license (such as a registered broker or investment adviser registration), and acting without one is itself a federal offense.

-Wimpfheimer raised and managed $20 millions of dollars in pooled investments.
+Wimpfheimer raised and managed $20 - $30 million in pooled investments.
 He is not licensed as a broker-dealer or investment adviser.
 This violates the Investment Advisers Act of 1940 (15 U.S.C. §§ 80b-6, 80b-17), the Securities Exchange Act of 1934 (15 U.S.C. § 78o(a)(1)), and New York’s Martin Act (GBL §§ 352-c, 359-eee).

 The Martin Act does not set thresholds by dollar amount or investor count regarding securities.
 That is to say, even if one investor bought one security solicited by someone without a license it is a felony.